Kitsbow Icon V2 review: a shirt to live in

 - Materials: Pendleton wool and Shoeller 3X Dry Panels

 - Contact: Kitsbow

-Without question, $220 is an awful lot of cash to throw down on a humble flannel shirt; only you can say if it’s worth digging deep in your pockets and making that investment, given where it’s made and the materials used.
+Without question, $220 is an awful lot of cash to throw down on a humble flannel shirt; only you can say if it’s worth digging deep in your pockets and making that investment.
 But rest assured at least that it’s been tested thoroughly, both for bikepacking and looking sharp in coffee shops (well, in my mind’s eye, at least).
-I love the cut, the quality is top notch, wool is a great natural material, and the technical features ensures the Icon V2 feels tailor-made to mountain biking in a way that can’t be matched by a normal flannel shirt.
+I love the cut, the quality is top notch, wool is a great natural material, and the technical features ensures the Icon V2 feels tailor-made to mountain biking in a way that simply isn’t matched by a standard flannel shirt.
 What’s more, I reckon it’s good for a lifetime of casual use, or a good few years of obsessional wearing.
 Just don’t jam it between your bike and the tailgate of a truck on a Bolivian backroad…

 Photography by Nancy Crowell.